Months of QA, completed in hours with OwlityAI.

 Reduced QA costs

 We said that the average salary of a QA Pro in the United States is USD 85,000.
 But let’s face it, experienced individuals make more.
-Glassdoor states the range that can reach USD 105K+.
+Glassdoor states the range can reach USD 105K+ — another reason companies explore how to improve QA process efficiency through AI.

 ZipRecruiter indicates the average tester salary as USD 100,000.

 But even if you recruit old-hand testing professionals, it does not guarantee acceleration and top-tier quality.
 This is not to mention the need for quality testing infrastructure.
-AI-powered testing tools automate labor-intensive processes and dependence on large QA teams.
+AI-powered testing tools automate labor-intensive processes, helping companies upgrade QA processes without relying on oversized teams.
 This lowers operational costs and increases efficiency.

 Example: You have 10 manual testers on the team.
 You pay USD 90,000 per year each, which totals USD 900,000 annually.
 Now, let’s compare this with a next-gen tool with all AI-powered QA benefits.
 Depending on the app size and release frequency, it may reach USD 120,000 per year with the same (or even better) quality.
 An 85% drop in cost looks sweet, especially with enhanced test coverage.